1. Landau-Lifshitz equation

 By taking out the time dependency on the right hand side and moving it to the left side and grouping certain parameters together, the LLG equation can be described in the form of the Landau-Lifshitz equation in the following way:

-This form of the LLG equation is mathematically the same as the original LL equation, provided that the two parameters \gamma_0 and \lambda in those equations are changed to the following:
+This form of the LLG equation is mathematically the same as the original LL equation, provided that the two parameters and in those equations are changed to the following:

-Expressions are the same if the damping coefficient vanishes, Furthermore, Mallinson [5] proved that when \lambda and \alpha both go to infinite, then the LL equation and LLG equation give respectively:
+Expressions are the same if the damping coefficient vanishes, Furthermore, Mallinson [5] proved that when and both go to infinite, then the LL equation and LLG equation give respectively:

 This shows that the LLG equation is more appropriate to describe the damping of the magnetization, because a large damping coefficient should have a slow motion statement, which is true for the final LLG equation and for the expression of the LL equation that considers the normalization factors.
 The reason to use the latter expression, is that the format of the LL equation is numerically easier to solve as there is no time dependency in the right hand side.